2025 Rockingham ARCA 125

 The 2025 Rockingham ARCA 125 was the second stock car race of the 2025 ARCA Menards Series East season, and the 1st running of the event.
 The race was held on Saturday, April 19, 2025, at Rockingham Speedway in Rockingham, North Carolina, a 0.94 mi permanent asphalt oval shaped short track.
 The race took the scheduled 125 laps to complete.
 Brent Crews, driving for Joe Gibbs Racing, would have an incredible performance, winning the pole and leading all but four laps to earn his first career ARCA Menards Series East win.
 To fill out the podium, William Sawalich, also driving for Joe Gibbs Racing, and Eloy Sebastián, driving for Rev Racing in his series debut, would finish 2nd and 3rd, respectively.

 This was the first ARCA Menards Series East race to be held at Rockingham since 2012.

-Report

-Background

-Rockingham Speedway, the track where the race will be held.

-Rockingham Speedway and Entertainment Complex (formerly known as North Carolina Speedway from 1998 to 2007 and North Carolina Motor Speedway from 1965 to 1996) is a 1.017 mi D-shaped oval track in Rockingham, North Carolina, United States.
-The track has held a variety of events since its opening in 1965, including the NASCAR Cup Series from 1965 to 2004, and currently the NASCAR Xfinity Series, NASCAR Truck Series, and the ARCA Menards Series East.
-It has a 32,000-seat capacity as of 2012.
-Rockingham Speedway is owned by Rockingham Properties, LLC and led by Rockingham Properties majority owner Dan Lovenheim.

-Rockingham Speedway opened in 1965 under the control of attorney Elsie Webb.
-Initially opening as a flat 1-mile (1.6 km) oval, in 1969, the track's dimensions were changed to make the bankings steeper.
-After Webb's death in 1972, NASCAR team owner L. G. DeWitt took over control of the facility.
-Renovations on the speedway remained slow for decades.
-Despite a push to make renovations and seating additions after Roger Penske bought the facility in 1997, due to a lack of amenities, poor attendance, and NASCAR's expansion towards bigger markets, NASCAR left the facility in 2004 in the wake of the Ferko lawsuit.
-With the exception of a brief period of racing under the ownership of Andy Hillenburg, the facility was left desolate for most of the 2010s.
-In 2018, a group of investors led by Dan Lovenheim bought and renovated the facility into a multi-use complex, with NASCAR returning in 2025 under Lovenheim's leadership.